ulan-24/ansible.openvpn/README.md

 By default this Playbook uses LDAP auth rather than certificate based authentication.
 While using LDAP auth the client `openvpn-client.ovpn` file only requires the CA cert and tls-crypt key.
 One nice advantage of using LDAP auth with OpenVPN is that creating unique client configs is not necessary.
 The same client config can be distributed to VPN users.

 ### Email
 The OpenVPN client config profile can be emailed to the VPN user.
+Update the recipient's email address in `vpn.yaml` and ensure client is enabled from `group_vars/all`.
 The client profile is generated using a template so the appropriate configuration and any number of VPN servers can be imported by desktop and mobile apps.

 ###### Notes
 - To have the EasyRSA role generate a new PKI, Certificate Authority (CA) and Server certs/keys, the `pki` directory within `/etc/easyrsa/` must not be present.
 The role will not overwrite an existing PKI and related files.